-Clerk Grade 4, Domestic Supervisors, Senior Technician, Sterilising Staff (qualified with Certificate)
+Clerk Grade 4, Domestic Supervisors, Senior Technician

+Qualified Sterilising Staff (experienced with Certificate)

 Senior, Supervisor, Semi-professional or New Professional.
 Tertiary degree and much experience, or lower qualification or skill-specific education and very many years of experience.
 Substantial autonomy for decision making, including advising others to assist them in their decision making.
 Supervision of lower Grades possible.
 Without being limited by the duties described in the Private Hospital Employees' (State) Award will include: